SDeLiberato/Nonlocal_SMMs/README.md

 $ poetry install
 ```

-Examples are demonstrated in Jupyter notebooks in `/examples`, to launch the notebook server
+Examples are demonstrated in Jupyter notebooks in `/examples`, to launch the notebook server run:

 ``` Bash
 $ cd examples